-- Background checks are required for nursing students by the Iowa Board of Nursing [see the Iowa Administrative Code 655-2.11(152) Student criminal history checks].
-Morningside University Nylen School of Nursing Graduate program includes in their records checks: sex offender registry, dependent adult and child abuse registries, criminal history, residence history, Social Security Number Alert records, Nationwide Wants and Warrants, and Nationwide Health Care Fraud.
-As a condition of admission into the graduate nursing program, all students must complete a background check through CastleBranch.
-Acceptance and progression in the graduate nursing program is contingent upon the evaluation and acceptable outcome of all required background checks. - Maintain a cumulative grade point average of 3.0. - A maximum of 6 hours of C+ or C can be used to fulfill the requirements of a certificate, master's, or doctorate degree.
+- Background checks are required for nursing students by the Iowa Board of Nursing [see the Iowa Administrative Code 655-2.13(152) Student criminal history checks].
+As a condition of admission into the graduate nursing program, all students must complete a background check.
+Acceptance and progression in the graduate nursing program is contingent upon the evaluation and acceptable outcome of all required background check components. - Maintain a cumulative grade point average of 3.0. - A maximum of 6 hours of C+ or C can be used to fulfill the requirements of a certificate, master's, or doctorate degree.
 Any grade of a C- or below will not fulfill the requirements of a certificate, master's, or doctorate degree.
 A student who fails to attain a C or higher in a required course is permitted to repeat that course only one time.
-Only one failed nursing course may be repeated. - Clinical/practicum experience is not required prior to admission, but at least 1,000 hours as an R.N. is required prior to enrollment in clinical courses at the master's level. - Students may be expected to travel for preceptor experiences, especially if the student lives in an area that has limited providers.
+Only one failed nursing course may be repeated.
+Students are only allowed one practicum with a grade of C+ or C. - Clinical/practicum experience is not required prior to admission, but at least 1,000 hours as an R.N. is required prior to enrollment in clinical courses at the master's level. - Students may be expected to travel for preceptor experiences, especially if the student lives in an area that has limited providers.
 Student practicums are directly supervised by an approved local preceptor, as well as a member of the Morningside University nursing faculty. - Fulfill immunization requirements including annual TB test.
 Vaccination for Hepatitis B is recommended but not required.
 Students will also need to fulfill specific requirements identified by the clinical/preceptor agencies. - Provide proof of personal health insurance coverage.